Courtney McCool

-Courtney Lynn McCool-Griffeth (born April 1, 1988) is an American former artistic gymnast who competed in the 2004 Summer Olympics.
-She was coached by Al and Armine Fong of Great American Gymnastic Express.

-From 2007–2010, McCool competed for the University of Georgia.
-In that time, the team won three NCAA national titles.
-She is currently an assistant coach and choreographer for the LSU Tigers team.
+Courtney Lynn McCool-Griffeth (born April 1, 1988) is an American former artistic gymnast who competed in the 2004 Olympic Games.
+She competed for the Georgia GymDogs in NCAA gymnastics from 2007–2010, helping them win three NCAA team titles.
+She is currently an associate head coach for the LSU Tigers NCAA gymnastics team.

 Elite gymnastics career

 McCool was the runner-up in the junior division of the 2003 National Championships and won a silver medal on vault at the 2003 Pan American Games.
 The following year, her first as a senior international elite, she was the runner-up at the American Cup and the all-around champion at the Olympic Test Event in Athens.
 She was the only gymnast at the Test Event to qualify for all four event finals, and she won a silver medal on vault and bronze on the uneven bars.
 She then placed fourth in the all-around at the National Championships and second at the Olympic Trials, earning a spot on the Olympic team.

 At the Olympics, McCool competed all four events in the qualification round, but faltered on beam and floor and was excluded from the team finals lineup.
 The United States team won the silver medal behind Romania.

 After the Olympics, McCool joined the T.J.
 Maxx Tour of Olympic Champions, a nationwide gymnastics exhibition tour.
 However, after finding out that the tour would not be stopping in her hometown, Kansas City, she joined the Rock 'N Roll Gymnastics Challenge, a rival tour, for its Kansas City show.
 T.J.
 Maxx officials said they had not given McCool permission to do so, and dropped her from the rest of the tour.

 Late in 2004, it emerged that McCool had been suffering from Kienbock's disease, a wrist condition that required surgery and prevented her from performing in further post-Olympic exhibitions.